cfinucane/dcaf_case_management/docs/TECH_STACK_INTRO.md

 ### Capybara & PhantomJS

-* [Capybara](http://teamcapybara.github.io/capybara/) is a Ruby integration testing library that can uses browser (in our case, a headless one, meaning you don't see it) to fill in forms, click buttons, and generally interact with the app, and then verifies that things worked as we expected!
+* [Capybara](http://teamcapybara.github.io/capybara/) is a Ruby integration testing library that uses a browser (in our case, a headless one, meaning you don't see it) to fill in forms, click buttons, and generally interact with the app, and then verifies that things worked as we expected!
 * Here are [the Capybara docs](http://www.rubydoc.info/github/teamcapybara/capybara/master)
 * [PhantomJS](http://phantomjs.org/) is the driver that we use to run these tests -- it's the technology that actually spins up the browser that the Capybara tests run against.
 If everything goes as planned, you won't have to interact directly with PhantomJS at all! :ghost: